 Choosing an open-source over a proprietary product has many advantages:

-We have paid a lot a lot of attention to the antenna design.
+We have paid a lot of attention to the antenna design.
 To showcase the performance of the antenna, we have measured long ranges using a stock mobile phone as a beacon packet receiver.

 Even if long range measurements are not always required, having an efficient antenna means that a lower transmission power can be used.
 This leads to a longer battery life.